surifirstpin/biplus_documentation/docs/Tags.md

 ## Privacy & Share for a Cluster of Reports

-Save the reports in the tag created as shown b
+Save the reports in the tag created as shown below.

 ## Privacy & Share for a Cluster of Reports Dashboards